Note: The firm is no longer in business. The remedy is no longer available.

 FOR IMMEDIATE RELEASE

-Remedy: Consumers should stop using the crib immediately.
-The firm is out of business; replacement parts are no longer available.
+Consumers should immediately stop using the kite tubes and discard them.
+The firm is no longer in business.
+Remedy and contact information are no longer available.